ncsa/ncsa_system_documentation/docs/source/common/login_tools.rst

 #.
 Hit **control-X** to exit the editor, and you are back at the prompt.

-Logging Into Nightingale
+Logging Into the System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the above, one-time, steps are complete, follow the below steps each time you want to log into a resource to work.

 #.
-Type the following at the prompt (if you are logging into an interactive node, replace "ng-login01" with the name of that interactive node):
+Type the following at the prompt, replacing "ng-login01" with the name of the node you are logging into:

    ``ssh -X ng-login01``